-PriorityReceive Indication PriorityReceive::Packet:: AVB Packet or SRP Packet or gPTP PacketWhile not necessarily required, an AVB-optimized and awarereceive path enables lower-latency access to received frames,and more importantly limits any blocking caused by best-effort packet processing.The LAN service can use the PCP field as well as well-knownMAC addresses (for SRP and gPTP) as filtering criteria to sortframes into queues for prioritized processing above best-effort traffic.
-The receive function itself for AVB data trafficshould be non-blocking on reads.Some AVB transport protocols place time limits on the amountof delay that can occur between the receipt of a media sampleat the network PHY and the presentation of that sample to anapplication or media interface.
-For example, AVTP allows bydefault 2 milliseconds between the time a sample is receivedby the transport protocol on the Talker and the time it ispresented by the transport protocol on the Listener.
-As anexample, assuming 7 network hops on a Fast Ethernetnetwork, only 460 microseconds remain for packet processingafter arrival at the physical interface on the Listener.
+PriorityReceive Indication PriorityReceive:: Packet:: AVB Packet or SRP Packet or gPTP Packet While not necessarily required, an AVB-optimized and aware receive path enables lower-latency access to received frames, and more importantly limits any blocking caused by best-effort packet processing.
+The LAN service can use the PCP field as well as well-known MAC addresses (for SRP and gPTP) as filtering criteria to sort frames into queues for prioritized processing above besteffort traffic.
+The receive function itself for AVB data traffic should be non-blocking on reads.
+Some AVB transport protocols place time limits on the amount of delay that can occur between the receipt of a media sample at the network PHY and the presentation of that sample to an application or media interface.
+For example, AVTP allows by default 2 milliseconds between the time a sample is received by the transport protocol on the Talker and the time it is presented by the transport protocol on the Listener.
+As an example, assuming 7 network hops on a Fast Ethernet network, only 460 microseconds remain for packet processing after arrival at the physical interface on the Listener.
 Receive Indication Receive:: Packet:: Best Effort Packet Best-effort traffic class receive path, used for traffic which isn't latency critical.
-Receive Timestamp Indication Receive Timestamp:: Timestamp Info:: Packet Timestamp Depending on the MAC implementation, some LAN interfaces may need to be queried to return the latched timestamp information for the defined event PTP frames (frames with messageType values less than numeric 4).
+(LAN) Receive Timestamp Indication Receive Timestamp:: Timestamp Info:: Packet Timestamp Depending on the MAC implementation, some LAN interfaces may need to be queried to return the latched timestamp information for the defined event PTP frames (frames with messageType values less than numeric 4).
 Other implementations may provide the timestamp information with the actual received packet as meta-data.

-Get LAN Clock Command Get LAN Clock:: LAN Clock time:: Clock Time of LAN reference clock Reference Clock:: Clock Object of system reference clock.
-Reference Clock time:: Clock time of corresponding system reference clock.
-This function returns a cross timestamp relating the LAN internal reference clock (used for timestamping of gPTP packets) to a system-wide clock (e.g. the CPU TSC counter).
 Set Class Bandwidth Command Set Class Bandwidth:: Configuration:: Class Bandwidth Configuration This function adjusts optionally available traffic-class based traffic shaping functionality in the network interface.
 While not strictly required for operation, the availability in the LAN interface acts as a safe-guard that per-stream traffic shaping does not inadvertently exceed the aggregate class bandwidth allocated, resulting in undefined behavior in bridge and Listener devices.
-Note: This function could be called by an MRP service - as SRP has global knowledge of the various stream reservations on each of the SR classes (A & B).
+Note : This function could be called by an MRP service - as SRP has global knowledge of the various stream reservations on each of the SR classes (A & B).
 However - common implementations have a single Talker instance, which would also know about global bandwidth allocated per class as well.